 - Enter a name and then change the following settings:

-- Click Finish on the Add Transform Claim Rule page, and then click OK on the Edit Claims window to exit.
+- Click Finish on the Configure Claim Rule page, and then click OK on the Edit Claims window to exit.

-- Right-click the relying party trust and choose Properties.
+- Right-click the relying party trust and select Properties.

-- Click the Advanced tab and change the secure hash algorithm to SHA-256.
+- Click the Advanced tab and select SHA-256 from the Secure hash algorithm drop-down menu.

 - Click OK to exit.

 To find the SHA1 thumbprint, follow the steps below:

 3. Select the Token-signing certificate.

 5. Select the Thumbprint option.